 A fierce defender of scientific reason who championed Darwin's theory of evolution, famously clashing with dogma in the public square.

-Thomas Henry Huxley, a self-taught surgeon from a modest background, rose to become Victorian Britain's most formidable scientific communicator.
-His meticulous work in comparative anatomy established him as a leading naturalist, but history remembers him for the battle he chose to fight.
-After reading Darwin's 'On the Origin of Species', he became its most effective and pugnacious advocate, earning the nickname 'Darwin's Bulldog'.
-His legendary 1860 debate with Bishop Samuel Wilberforce at Oxford was a watershed moment, where Huxley forcefully argued for evidence over ecclesiastical authority.
-He spent his career democratizing science, writing clear essays for the public and advocating for scientific education, believing that rational inquiry was the engine of human progress.
+Thomas Henry Huxley argued for evidence over ecclesiastical authority in the 1860 Oxford debate with Bishop Samuel Wilberforce.
+Born in 1825, this self-taught surgeon became Victorian Britain's most formidable scientific communicator.
+His meticulous work in comparative anatomy established him as a leading naturalist.
+After reading Darwin's 'On the Origin of Species', he became its most effective advocate, earning the nickname 'Darwin's Bulldog'.
+Huxley spent his career democratizing science, writing clear essays for the public and advocating for scientific education.
+He believed rational inquiry was the engine of human progress.
+He died in 1895.

 The biggest hits of 1825